xue-yuan/chat-server/README.md

 * Colored Text.
 * Private Channel.
 * File Transmit.
-* Use Config File to Manage Configurations of Socket.
+* Use Configer File to Manage Configurations of Server's Socket.

 ## Issue
 * Does not catch the exception while launch the server.